Household Support Fund

 How does the scheme work?

-Support is provided in the following ways for eligible Derby households most in need:
+Support is provided for eligible Derby households most in need:

 Free school meals